 New: Textile Technology Talks

 Valuable information about the latest technology and product development is provided by the lecture area “Textile Technology Talks”, which has been set up especially for this purpose in the immediate vicinity of the exhibition space.
 In cooperation with established institutes and associations, Heimtextil invites participants to attend lectures and expert talks on all four days of the trade fair.
 For example, the Mechanical Engineering Industry Association (VDMA) will provide information on “Manufacturing on demand – the future of individual and responsible production”.
-The following industry partners will also support the programme as content partners: the Institute of Textile Technology (ITA) at RWTH Aachen University, the German Institutes of Textile and Fibre Research (DITF), the European Association of Screen Printing Equipment Manufacturers (ESMA), the Saxon Textile Research Institute (STFI) and the World Textile Information Network (WTiN).
+The following industry partners will also support the programme as content partners: the Institute of Textile Technology (ITA) at RWTH Aachen University, the German Institutes of Textile and Fibre Research (DITF), the European Specialist Printing Manufacturers Association (ESMA), the Saxon Textile Research Institute (STFI) and the World Textile Information Network (WTiN).

 The expert centre textil vernetzt invites participants to a networking breakfast on 9 January 2020.
 From 8.45-10 a.m., keynotes relating to the topic of digitalisation will be on the agenda: Bastian Baesch from DITF will talk about “Digitalisation in the Smart Home – opportunities for new textile products”.
 Frederik Cloppenburg from the ITA will explain the question of “How big data from production becomes big business”.
 And Frizzi Seltmann from STFI will tackle the issue of “Cooperation between humans and robots – mobile and stationary robot systems in the textile production environment”.